gianlucagiacometti/roundcube-toolbox/README.md

 **NB:** When downloading the plugin from GitHub you will need to create a directory called toolbox and place the files in there, ignoring the root directory in the downloaded archive.

-Update database using the appropriate file in the SQl folder.
+Update database using the appropriate file in the SQL folder.

 Config
 ------